mjzmaddox/Maddox/README.md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the __filebeat-playbook.yml____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._

-This document contains the following details:
+- This document contains the following details:
 - Description of the Topologu
 - Access Policies
 - ELK Configuration
 - Beats in Use
 - Machines Being Monitored
 - How to Use the Ansible Build